huaweicloud/terraform-provider-huaweicloud/docs/resources/cc_bandwidth_package.md

 * `description` - (Optional, String) The description about the bandwidth package.
   The description can contain a maximum of 85 characters.

-* `enterprise_project_id` - (Optional, String, ForceNew) ID of the enterprise project that the bandwidth package belongs to.
+* `enterprise_project_id` - (Optional, String) ID of the enterprise project that the bandwidth package belongs to.
 Value 0 indicates the default enterprise project.

-  Changing this parameter will create a new resource.

 * `resource_id` - (Optional, String) ID of the resource that the bandwidth package is bound to.